shqking/toyc/README.md

 ------

-Please raise issues if you have any question.
+Please feel free to raise issues if you have any question.
 Thanks :)